HTTPArchive/httparchive.org/docs/faq.md

 - sample size - Each URL is loaded only once.
 - Internet connection - The connection speed, latency, and packet loss from the test location is another variable that affects time measurements.

 Given these conditions it's virtually impossible to compare the HTTP Archive's time measurements with those gathered in other browsers, locations or connection speeds.
-They are best used as a source of comparison.
+They are best used as a source of comparison only within the HTTP Archive dataset.

 ## How do I use BigQuery to write custom queries over the data?